A Radiation Exchange Factor Formulation with Proven Non-Negativity and Unconditional Energy Conservation: Introduction

 where $\overline{t}=\mathrm{exp}(-\kappa S)$ is the transmissivity of the participating medium, $\theta$ is the angle with the surface normal, $\mathrm{cos}(\theta)$ of the emitter surface accounts for the diffuse Lambertian emission and $\mathrm{cos}(\theta)$ of the absorbing surface accounts for the projected area effect, $S$ is the distance from the point of emission to the point of absorption and $\kappa$ is the absorption coefficient of the medium.
 These integrals, being analytically intractable, were initially, before the general advent of modern-day digital computers, solved graphically and tabulated.
 Once the exchange areas have been determined for all pairs of emitters and absorbers in the system, subsequent solution of the RTE is achieved using linear algebra.

-Prior to this period, having access to some of the first digital computers, Stanislav Ulam and co-workers pioneered the Monte Carlo method \citep{Ulam1949}, a statistical method that can model complex phenomena which are analytically intractable.
+Prior to this period, having access to some of the first digital computers, Stanislav Ulam and co-workers pioneered the Monte Carlo method \citep{MetropolisUlam1949}, a statistical method that can model complex phenomena which are analytically intractable.
 Not surprisingly, Monte Carlo methods can be applied to solve the multi-dimensional integrals formulated by Hottel and co-workers.
 A comprehensive review of radiative transfer methods can be found in \citep{Daun2021} and \citep{Modest2022}.

-Similarly to Hottel's method, outlined above, the exchange factor transformation of the present work starts from the exchange area matrix.
-But unlike Hottel's method, which works directly with the exchange area matrix, the proposed transformation uses its non-dimensional counterpart, the \textit{exchange factor} matrix, where each row of the exchange area matrix has been normalized by its equivalent area of emission.
-Before solving a specific problem, the proposed method applies a matrix transformation to augment the exchange factor matrix with additional information about the steady state of reflection and scattering in the domain.
+Similarly to Hottel's method, outlined above, the exchange factor formulation of the present work starts from the exchange area matrix.
+But unlike Hottel's method, which works directly with the exchange area matrix, the proposed formulation uses its non-dimensional counterpart, the \textit{exchange factor} matrix, where each row of the exchange area matrix has been normalized by its equivalent area of emission.
+Before solving a specific problem, the formulation proposed here partitions the exchange factor matrix at the single-step level, separating it into the fraction of incident radiation absorbed and the fraction reflected or scattered.
+Each row of the exchange factor matrix sums to unity by construction, since the radiation emitted from any element is fully accounted for across its destinations, and the single-step partition preserves this property element-wise.
+The multi-bounce structure of the radiative exchange arises algebraically from the linear solve in the mixed-boundary system.
+This separation of the single-step partition from the implicit multi-bounce solve is what enables the method's proven properties: guaranteed non-negativity, unconditional energy conservation by algebraic identity, and a single linear solve that preserves the sparsity of the exchange factor matrix.

-The transformation of the exchange factor matrix into an augmented form is partly inspired by the "F-hat" method developed by Beckman \citep{Beckman1968}, which extends the view factor matrix for a transparent enclosure to include reflections.
-Further analysis revealed that the "F-hat" method only includes single reflections and does not account for multiple reflections.
-The effective reflection-scattering coefficients of multiple reflection-scattering processes on general domains are functions of extinction and geometry, which complicates their determination.
-However, by expressing the multiple reflection-scattering paths as a Neumann series, the steady-state solution can be obtained through matrix operations with guaranteed convergence under specified conditions.

 Given the availability of an analytically derived matrix of exchange factors, generally referred to as the matrix $\mathbf{F}$, the entire solution is analytical.
 Thanks to Narayanaswamy \citep{Narayanaswamy2015}, who found a general analytical solution to equation \eqref{eq:viewfactor_surfsurf} with $\overline{t}(S)=1$, this is possible for any convex enclosure composed of polygon surfaces and a transparent medium, giving perfect solutions to multiple reflection systems, which would otherwise be represented by coupled Fredholm equations of the second kind \citep{handbooknumheat1988}, the single assumption being that angular distributions of emission and reflection are identical.